Wednesday, November 30, 2005

 Morning view from the train

-Anyway, we arrived in St. Pete a little before 10:00am, and made our way to the hostel.
-We had arranged to stay at Hostel Zimmer Freie, and I am glad we did.
+Hostel Zimmer Freie, and I am glad we did.
 The hostel is a reasonably short walk from the center of town, and (in the winter season at least) costs $12/night/person, which was wonderful for those of us on very tight budgets.
 Our rooms were large and clean, and we had access to a communal kitchen and bathroom.
 We could come and go as we pleased, and there were no restrictions on in-hostel imbibing as there are in some hostels in which I've stayed.
 The main office of the hostel also has a large and inexpensive internet cafe (I only used it once... talk about restraint!), and the staff was great.
 I highly recommend this place to anyone looking for a cheap spot to crash while in St. Petersburg.

-After checking in to our hostel, Misha called Ina.
-(Misha's sister has some Russian friends who live in St. Pete.
-Even though Misha had never met any of these people, they were quite willing to meet up with us and show us around the city.
+After checking in to our hostel, M called Ina.
+(M's sister has some Russian friends who live in St. Pete.
+Even though M had never met any of these people, they were quite willing to meet up with us and show us around the city.
 Ina was one of these people.)
 We met Ina and her friends Vika and Natasha in front of the Gostiniy Dvor Metro Station, and began our walk around the city.
 Ina was phenomenal: she gave us a tour of the historical center that was as good as, if not better than, some of the paid city-tours I've been on in the past.
-As only Joanna and I had been in Petersburg before, this was definitely the best way to start out the trip.
+As only J and I had been in Petersburg before, this was definitely the best way to start out the trip.
 And the day was beautiful: cold but sunny, and perfect for taking all sorts of photos.

 After leaving the last of several CD and book stores, we made our way to a Chinese restaurant.
 One of the things we had all been looking forward to was the opportunity to have good ethnic food while in St. Pete.
 Traditional Russian food is somewhat bland, and after a while, one's taste buds begin aching for something stimulating.
 I do not remember the name of the Chinese restaurant, but it's on Nevsky, in between Liteiny and Mayakovskogo Prospekts.
 The food, while priced by Western standards, was delicious, and we all ate an incredible amount, savoring every mouthful, and enjoying the sensation of spices, in all their intoxicating goodness.